Bertie100/Zero/README.md

 ## Overview

-ZeroScript is not a clone of Python or JavaScript.
+Zero is not a clone of Python or JavaScript.
 It’s a standalone language with:

 - Clean syntax (no cryptic symbols)
 - Instant execution using its own interpreter